How to help someone in a self harm emergency

 If you live in a rural area

 If you live in a rural area it might take a long time for an ambulance to reach you.
 If this is the case, contact your nearest medical practitioner such as a GP, nurse or someone who is trained in first aid.
 Let them know that it is an emergency and that you have called an ambulance but you need help until they arrive.
-If the emergency happens during the evening, night or on weekends you can all the GP out of hours services and they will be able to send a doctor.
+If the emergency happens during the evening, night or on a weekend, you can call the GP out of hours services who may be able to send a doctor.

 How to help someone who is bleeding heavily